 - Configure primary and secondary control profiles for controller 1 and Controller 2.

 - Set fan controller mode.

 - Switch from primary to Secondary control profiles by Smart Alarm control

 - Manual speed control over-ride.

 - View temperature inputs

-- · View fan speeds
+- View fan speeds

 - Report fan controller alarms and values remotely.

-► To connect a Fan Controller The FC100 fan controller is an RXP device and must be registered with the SC300 before it will communicate with it.
-1 Connect the FC100 communications port (RJ-45) to the RXP bus using an RJ-45 patch cable Generally there will be a spare RXP connection on the VFN board.
-2 In web, go to $System > Interfaces > RXP$.
+To connect a Fan Controller The FC100 for controller is an RVP device and much be reciptored with the FC200 before it will The FC100 fan controller is an RXP device and must be registered with the SC300 before it will communicate with it.
+1 Connect the FC100 communications port (RJ-45) to the RXP bus using an RJ-45 patch cable. $\overset{\square}{\square}$ Generally, there will be a spare RXP connection on the VFN board.
+2 In web, go to System > Interfaces > RXP .
 3 In DCTools, go to Configuration > RXP .
 4 The RXP Devices table should show the FC100.
 5 Copy the FC100 serial number into the next available position in the IO Board to Serial Number Mapping table.
-6 Click on Apply Changes. ► To configure a Control Profile The control profile specifies how fan control power percentage (and hence speed) varies with temperature.
-It consists of six temperature / power settings.
+6 Click on Apply Changes. ➤ To configure a Control Profile □ The control profile specifies how fan control power percentage (and hence speed) varies with temperature. □ It consists of six temperature / power settings.
 The FC100 will smoothly increase fan speed as temperature increases from one point to the next.
 The control profile will be pre-determined according to the enclosure and fan characteristics.
 Unauthorized changes could cause over-heating.
 7 Select the required profile to enter.
-Generally this will be Controller 1, Primary Profile.
-8 Enter and apply values for all six temperature / power pairs. ► To set fan controller mode Set Mode to any of these values: Single Controller All fans are driven from temperature sensor 1 and controller 1 profile.
-Dual Controller Temperature sensor 1 drives both controllers with their own profiles.
-Independent Controller The two controllers work independently with their own temperature sensors.
+Generally, this will be Controller 1, Primary Profile.
+8 Enter and apply values for all six temperature / power pairs.
+To set fan controller mode Set Meda to any of those valves: Set Mode to any of these values: Single Controller onigic Controller

+All fans are driven from temperature sensor 1 and controller 1 profile.